boboldehampsink/export/README.md

  - Export all ElementTypes (currently only Entries and Users)
  - Support JSON and XML output
  - Permissions, who can export what

+Important:
+The plugin's folder should be named "export"

 Changelog
 =================